 So you landed some funding for your business.
 You finished writing a solid business plan and used it to apply for a small business loan, or perhaps you made a successful pitch to investors.
 Either way, congratulations!

-When you built your business plan, you would have included a section that explained how you planned to use the money you were requesting from lenders or investors.
+When you built your business plan, you likely included a section that explained how you plan to use the money you requested from lenders or investors.

 This probably looked like a report on “use of funds” (or “use of proceeds,” as it’s sometimes called).
 It’s a standard part of writing a business plan to get funding.
 A use of funds report is a simple statement of why you need the funding and how it will help your business.

 Since there are so many ways to use funding (purchasing equipment or other assets, adding staff, expanding marketing, and so on), a use of funds report can take the form that best meets your needs.
-It might be a spreadsheet, or it could be a few paragraphs of text.
+It might be a spreadsheet, a forecast, or simply a few paragraphs of text.

 Consider this: When you wrote your original business plan, there were things you didn’t know.
 It’s true for every entrepreneur.
-No matter how much expertise you have in your field, there are always aspects of running a business in your market that you won’t understand in advance.
+No matter how much expertise you have in your field, there are always aspects of running a business that you won’t understand in advance.

 This is completely fine because you’ll learn as you go.
 But that learning needs to be captured and acted on quickly, so your company can stay solvent.
 And this is where doing more use of funds reporting can really help you—not from a planning standpoint, but from a management standpoint.

-Peter Gregory, chairman and CEO of Green Energy Corp, uses LivePlan to do strategic planning and use of funds management and reporting and is an advocate of doing it early and often.
+Peter Gregory, chairman, and CEO of Green Energy Corp currently uses LivePlan to do strategic planning, use of funds management, and reporting.
+He is a vocal advocate of doing the process we just walked through early and often.